 Stefani Amick is a rising senior at Northwestern University where she will be graduating in June 2019, with a bachelor’s degree in psychology and a minor in sociology.
 After graduating, she plans to pursue a doctorate degree in clinical psychology.
 Stefani has had a lifelong passion for working with children and has worked as a camp counselor as well as a residential assistant for the Center for Talent Development over the past five summers.
 On campus, she works as a research assistant for the Body and Media Lab, examining the effects of media on body image and satisfaction.
 Stefani plans to pursue a career in clinical child psychology to help and support children so that they may better manage and work through stressors affecting them.
 One of her goals as a psychologist is to provide an environment where children feel comfortable discussing and exploring issues and offering them an opportunity for self-discovery and growth.
 Stefani is excited to learn from and collaborate with the professionals and other interns at Advanced Therapeutic Solutions and looks forward to helping children and their families during Adventure Camp this summer.

 Elisabeth (Ellie) DiGiulio is a rising senior at the University of Illinois at Urbana-Champaign where she will be graduating with a bachelor’s degree in psychology and a minor in social work in May 2019.
-After graduation, Ellie plans to attend graduate school to obtain a degree in school or counseling psychology.
+After graduation, Ellie plans to attend graduate school to obtain a degree in clinical psychology.
 As Ellie is passionate about the unique needs and empowerment of children, she plans to work with children in her future career.
 Ellie has experience working with children from 6 months to 12 years old.
 During her sophomore year, she volunteered at a local preschool on campus.
 She has been a camp counselor for incoming first graders for two consecutive summers at the Avery Coonley Summer Program, a day camp contingent on the design of creative and developmentally-appropriate activities for children.
 She currently works at the Child Development Laboratory on campus, a research preschool in which she cares for and works with diverse children from infancy to early childhood each week.
 While Ellie has worked as a research assistant for a psychology laboratory and mentored college women on campus, she finds hands-on work with children invaluable.
 She is very excited about the opportunity to empower young children with selective mutism at Advanced Therapeutic Solutions, as well as learn about the diverse professions within psychology and social work!

 Evangelia Diplas is a rising junior at Emory University where she will be graduating in May, 2020, with a bachelor’s degree in Psychology and Music.
 This past year, Evangelia joined the lab of Emory psychology professor Hillary Rodman through the Emory Research Partners Program.
 Along with a graduate student in the lab, Evangelia is responsible for running participants in a new experiment that examines the ways in which exposure to different types of light affects our perception of emotions.
 Throughout high school, Evangelia taught private flute lessons to grade school-aged children and found the one-to-one interaction very gratifying.
 During her summer vacations, Evangelia was a counselor at the New Jersey Youth Symphony Orchestral Summer Camp, where she continued inspiring young people musically.
 Driven by her desire to meet and connect with the residents of a local retirement home in her New Jersey hometown, Evangelia established and led the Chatham Chamber Music Club.
 For her senior internship, Evangelia interned at this retirement home and worked with individuals who suffer from Alzheimer’s disease.
 In college, Evangelia is an active member of the Emory chapter of Best Buddies International, a club that connects students with adults with intellectual and developmental disabilities.
 Additionally, she is a member of the Emory Music Volunteers Club, where she gives weekly performances at the Winship Cancer Institute.
 Although Evangelia has worked with a wide variety of populations, she is most interested in working with children.
 After graduation, Evangelia plans to attend graduate school and pursue a career in clinical or counseling psychology.
 She aspires to help children overcome various mental health issues, such as anxiety and depression, perhaps utilizing music as a modality for therapy.
 Evangelia is immensely excited and thankful to work alongside psychologists and fellow college interns this summer.
 Above all, she is eager to help children find their voices through ATS so that they may flourish and lead fulfilling lives.